Image Image Image Image Image Image Image Image Image

 • What are the target numbers for the number of doctoral students participating in the IDC after 5 years?

-7. Path to sustainability.
-The proposal will include key milestones at the 2, 3, 4, and 5 year anniversaries of the IDC, for the submission of grant proposals to national and international funding agencies, corporations, and philanthropic sources, and will show a step-by-path to building a sustained funded partnership that leverages the seed funding requested in the IDC proposal.
+6. Path to sustainability.
+The proposal will include key milestones at the 2, 3, and when applicable, 4th and 5th year anniversaries of the IDC focusing on securing external funding.
+The proposal will need to show a step-by-path to building a sustained funded partnership that leverages the seed funding requested in the IDC proposal to secure external funding.

 Review